root-x-rohan/CIC-ML/README.md

 ## Dataset

-Dataset: Contains features like source and destination IPs, protocols, timestamps, and other network attributes capturing incident patterns.
+Contains features like source and destination IPs, protocols, timestamps, and other network attributes capturing incident patterns. <br>
 Target: incident_category, with labels such as malware, phishing, and network attacks.

 ## Business Use Case